Dhar01/Dhar01/README.md

 Aspire to become Linux System Administrator and later, get into infosec.
 I have experience in Debian and Arch-based Linux environments from the personal computer.
 My final year research was on a brief security analysis of MQTT, an IoT networking protocol.

-- 🌱 Currently, learning about Manual & Automation testing for SQA.
+- 🌱 Currently, learning skills needed for DevOps
-- 🛠 Sharpening my skills on Linux & Networking.<br>
+- 🛠  Sharpening my skills on Linux & Networking.
 - ✨ Looking for opportunities to grow.

 <details>